Agbrainerd/context-launcher/README.md

 ## FAQ

 **Q: Does this work with network drives?**
-A: Yes, as long as the network drive is mounted and accessible in Explorer.

 **Q: Can I launch apps that require parameters?**
 A: Yes, use the `args` field in the config.